-This week's focus is - Adverbs made by adding '-ly' to Adjectives
+This week's focus is - Root Words, Prefixes and Suffixes

-Make these adjectives into adverbs.

-Make each adjective in bold into an adverb and complete the sentence.
+midnight

+Root Words, Prefixes and Suffixes

+Each fish has a root word, together with a prefix or suffix.
+Combine the two, using the spelling rules, to make a new word and write it underneath.

+These words have a root word, plus a prefix or suffix.
+Divide them into their separate parts and put them in the fish.
+Write root words in the body, prefixes in the head and suffixes in the tail.

+painting

+Words can have both a prefix and a suffix, and some have more than one.
+Combine the prefixes, root words and suffixes in each fish to make a new word, and remember to use the spelling rules.

+Writing -

 Vocabulary Activity -

 You will have 5 minutes to make as many words as you can using 5 consonants and 3 vowels.

 Mr Kristof's example - my letters are S, R, F, T, P, A, E, I

 FIRST, FAST, PASTIER, TRIPS, STRIPE, TAPE

 Choose your 5 consonants and 3 vowels:

 Record your answers below.